oncomouse/ShawnaRoss.com/source/slides/dhum.html.md

 ---

+class: middle, center, big

+.title-block[
+But before you can really indulge in these typographic subtleties, you should have something to _work on_, right?
+That's where rapid prototyping comes in.
+]

+---

 class: medium

 _Rapid prototyping_ is a strategy whereby you swiftly erect a relatively stable interface to manufacture temporary mock-ups modeling proposed functionalities _in a semi-usable form_ so you do not waste time building something that is wrong.